usethesource/rascal-website/courses/RascalAmendmentProposals/RAP10/RAP10.md

 ## Abstract

-Rascal can be executed in JVM threads (as in the Eclipse context for example) and also we plan to add concurrency features to Rascal itself (RAP 8).
+Rascal can be executed in JVM threads (as in the Eclipse context for example) and also we plan to add concurrency features to Rascal itself ((RAP8)).
 This puts a lot more pressure on our IO mechanism than before, leading to races on disk and on other external resources identified by values of type `loc`.

 We propose to extend the URIResolverRegistry (which is Rascal’s generic resource access mechanism) with a cross-cutting “locking” feature that is safe (up to *unpredicted* aliasing of location URIs).